devops329/devops/instruction/grafana/grafana.md

 ![Grafana Dashboard](grafanaDashboard.png)

-The model allowed for a wide variety of data sources to be plugged into a set of stunning collection of data visualizations.
+The model allowed for a wide variety of data sources to be plugged into a set of stunning collections of data visualizations.

-The Grafana team, lead by Torkel Ödegaard, continues to enhance the application to to include alerting, logging, stack tracing support, and even load testing.
+The Grafana team, lead by Torkel Ödegaard, continued to enhance the application to include alerting, logging, stack tracing support, and even load testing.
 With a full suite of observability tools, Grafana created a SaaS offering named Grafana Cloud that handles and manages all of the metrics, logging, and tracing needs for an application.

 ### Torkel Ödegaard